Top 45+ Flutter Interview Questions And Answers

 Flutter’s GestureDetector widget identifies different user actions on its child widget, including drags, taps, and scrolls.
 It lets you add interaction to your UI elements by providing callbacks for handling various kinds of gestures.
 A gesture detector is frequently used to initiate animations or other activities in response to detected gestures, allowing widgets to react to user interaction.

-64. How can you implement animations in Flutter?
+64. What methods can be used to implement animations in Flutter?

 Ans: